-To advocate for energy policies that promote Ohio’s economic competitiveness and protect businesses’ access to affordable, dependable energy and ensure environmental policies and regulations are both based on sound science and comprehensive information and avoid creating unnecessary red tape.
+To ensure environmental policies and regulations are both based on sound science and comprehensive information and avoid creating unnecessary red tape.

-For more information on the Ohio Chamber’s stances on energy and environment issues or how to join the committee, please contact Stephanie Kromer.
+For more information on the Ohio Chamber’s stances on energy and environment issues or how to join the committee, please contact Candace Frank.

-- Support incentives for remediation of brownfield properties and redevelopment of those properties to support economic development, in addition to environmental benefits.
+- Support remediation of brownfield properties and redevelopment of those properties to support economic development.